12 Jul A Teenager’s Guide to Being Mayor for a Day.

 It was an overcast spring morning on the day I got to be mayor.
 At 8:44 a.m., I found myself standing at the base of City Hall accompanied by nothing but guesses as to what I was in for.
 Today could be an entirely trivial series of photo-ops and nothing beyond that, a part of me thought.
 That part of me couldn’t have been more wrong.

 With my time as mayor, I hoped to bring conversations about mental health, civic engagement, and stress-relieving substance use into the spotlight.
+If you are struggling with stress or anxiety, you can try wearing mood rings.
+Based on the mood ring color meanings people will be able to understand your emotions and act accordingly.
 I’ve always thought that how people are should be a top consideration in government policy.
 A city, after all, is nothing more than a group of people living and working alongside one another.
 Which brought me to the next idea I wanted to highlight.
 In our fast-evolving world, it seems as though many of us are increasingly committing ourselves to vehemently opposing an “other” – whatever it may be, an ideology, a political figure – simply because we disagree.
 Political discourse has, in recent times, become progressively more alienated from the age-old practices of compromise and good faith.
 As audacious as it is to say, I believe that we can do better in Calgary; that we must do better in Calgary.
 And while we were on the topic of improving the lives of Calgarians the best we could, I also wanted to talk about this thing called vaping.
 Teenagers love it, doctors hate it, and people over the age of 39 have never heard of it.
 Despite the varied levels of awareness surrounding teenage substance use, there was a reason why our youth are so engaged in it.
 Vaping is their release from the pressures of chronic stress; and its detrimental prevalence is, in part, a result of our own doing.
 It is a result of our dropping the ball on addressing the severe stressors that young people everywhere are facing.

 With these three challenges to Calgarians in mind, I was curious to connect with our city’s leaders as I walked in those royal blue doors, still puzzled about what my day was going to have in store.